Skip to content

 332.c Public Information Program Strategy

 Background: The Community Rating System (CRS) is part of the National Flood Insurance Program (NFIP).
 It provides reductions to flood insurance premiums in participating communities.
 The reductions are based on community floodplain management programs, including public information activities.
 To keep those discounts, communities must continue to implement their programs and provide status reports to the NFIP each year.
-Currently, Owensboro and Daviess County receive a 10% discount on premiums.
+Currently, Owensboro receives a 15% discount and Daviess County receives a 10% discount on premiums.

 Purpose: This document has been prepared by the Public Information Program Strategy committee to identify ongoing public information activities and recommend new ones to better inform our residents on how they can protect themselves from flood and drainage problems.